Frank Hann

-Frank Hann (right) with his assistant Talbot.

 Frank Hugh Hann (19 October 1845 – 21 August 1921) was an Australian pastoralist and explorer.

 Early life

 Hann was the son of Joseph and Elizabeth Hann.
 Fellow explorer William Hann was his older brother.
 They were born in Wiltshire, England and migrated with the family to the Western Port area of Victoria in 1851.
 In 1862 the family moved to the Burdekin River district, just north of Charters Towers in Queensland.